pubgeo/IARPA-SMART/README.md

 #### Site Observations

 All sites, regardless of annotation type, will at least have 2 observations: a starting observation and an end observation.
-These will not be referenced to an image or activity phase.
+Only type 1 and type 2 sites will reference start/end observations to an image and activity phase, other types provide a date only.

 Site types 1 and 2 will contain phase labels for each annotated image.
 Below is a summary of how many of each activity classification phase are contained in the dataset (excluding all of the default "Null" observations).
 Note that sites with status "positive_annotated" (as opposed to "positive_annotated_static") may have multiple subsites with multiple activity phases.
 The geometry for those observations will have multiple polygons to designate the different subsites.